VladislavAlpatov/VladislavAlpatov/README.md

 ### Wellcome 👋
 - Russian C++/Python developer
-- 3 years of experience in Python
+- 4 years of experience in Python
-- 2 years of experience in C++
+- 3 years of experience in C++
 - Reverse engineer
 - Leading developer of AVhook.ru